Ace Radio: History

 Ace Radio Broadcasters was founded in 1984, following the acquisition of radio station 3HA in Hamilton, Victoria by Associated Communication Enterprises, owners of the Melbourne newspaper Truth.
 The group acquired 3CS Colac in 1985 and, by 1986, had control of 3SH Swan Hill and 3WM Horsham.
 As of 1994, the company was in the joint control of Geoff and Helen Handbury and Rowly and Judy Paterson, and had additional interests in radio stations in Wollongong, Shepparton and Geelong.

 The company continued to expand in the late 1990s and into the 2000s.
 Divesting itself of 3SR and Sun FM Shepparton and Bay FM Geelong, in 1995 the company acquired 3TR Traralgon and 3YB Warrnambool.
 In 1996, Ace Radio commenced the roll-out of FM radio in its markets, launching Mixx FM branded stations in Horsham, Swan Hill and Colac, with Mixx FM Hamilton and Coast FM 95.3 Warrnambool launching in 2002.
 Also in 2002, 3TR converted to the FM band as TRFM, with 3GV launched on the former AM frequency.

 In September 2005, Ace Radio purchased 2AY from Macquarie Regional RadioWorks, which the latter was forced to divest following its acquisition of DMG Regional Radio.

 In June 2016, Ace Radio's stations were added to the iHeartRadio platform in Australia, with the iHeartRadio Thumbs Up Countdown launched across the network's six 'Hit Music' FM stations.

 In August 2017, it was announced that Ace Radio would acquire 2QN and Edge FM Deniliquin, New South Wales from Rich Rivers Radio, and 3NE and Edge FM Wangaratta from North East Broadcasters.

 In June 2018, Ace Radio ceased operation of the Radio Training Institute.
 Launched in 1984 as the Melbourne Radio School, the institute had been operated by Ace in South Melbourne since 2003.

 From 14 January 2022, Ace Radio took over the operations of three metropolitan stations from Nine Entertainment, under a lease arrangement.

-From 16 January 2023, Ace Radio will supply Southern Cross Austereo's Hit Network programs, including the Carrie & Tommy Drive show and Jimmy & Nath with Emma to over six radio stations.
+From 16 January 2023, Ace Radio will supply Southern Cross Austereo's Hit Network programs, including the Carrie & Tommy Drive show and Nath & Emma to over six radio stations.